Faculty

 Office: 5111 HC White Hall

 Professor Shapiro’s research spans philosophy of mind and philosophy of psychology.
 Within philosophy of mind he has focused on issues related to reduction, especially concerning the thesis of multiple realization.
-His The Mind Incarnate (MIT, 2004), as well as articles in The Journal of Philosophy, Philosophy of Science, and Philosophy and Phenomenological Research examine these issues.
+His books The Mind Incarnate (MIT, 2004) and The Multiple Realization Book (co-authored with Professor Thomas Polger at U. of Cincinnati, Oxford University Press, 2016) as well as articles in The Journal of Philosophy, Philosophy of Science, and Philosophy and Phenomenological Research examine these issues.
 His interests in philosophy of psychology include topics in computational theories of vision, evolutionary psychology, and embodied cognition.
 He’s published numerous articles on these topics in journals such as The Philosophical Review, British Journal for Philosophy of Science, and Philosophy of Science.
-A new book, Embodied Cognition (Routledge Press), has just been published.
+His book, Embodied Cognition (Routledge Press, 2011), received the American Philosophical Association's Joseph B. Gittler Award for best book in philosophy of the social sciences (2013).
+His recent interest in philosophy of religion resulted in The Miracle Myth: Why Belief in the Resurrection and the Supernatural is Unjustified (Columbia University Press, 2016).

 Professor (Cornell, Ph.D.
 1986)